 WorkFirst NJ (WFNJ)

-Unless otherwise exempted, recipients are required to participate in a work activity or a job for at least 35 hours a week as soon as the first month of receipt of WFNJ.
+Unless otherwise exempt, all adult recipients are required to participate in a work activity or a job for at least 35 hours a week as soon as the first month of receipt of WFNJ.

 FAQ #